-Historic hair samples—from pirates and Polynesian women associated with the legendary HMS Bounty—are to undergo DNA testing.
+DNA testing on hair samples hopes to shed light on pirates and Polynesian women associated with the legendary HMS Bounty.
 Does this mean you can send a relative’s lock of hair for DNA testing, too?

 Sometimes history provides us with a situation that is just too outlandish to be false.
 In those lucky- true-to-life conditions we can often find clues that will help us unravel our own genealogical mysteries and tell our own crazy stories.